London to Oxford By Bike

 Leisure Cycling | Leisure Cycling

-You will experience a variety of accommodations on this tour, from 4-star hotels to small comfortable inns with rooms that offer warm welcomes and traditional hospitality.
+You will experience a variety of accommodations on this tour, from 4-star hotels to small comfortable inns with rooms that offer warm welcomes and traditional hospitality.Â

-Single Rooms & Solo Cyclists
+Single Rooms & Solo cyclists

 If you require single rooms we would be happy to accommodate you although there is a single room supplement payable.
-We also welcome solo riders, although you should, of course, take extra care in the outdoors when cycling alone.
+We can also accommodate solo cyclists for this tour.Meals

 - Accommodation in comfortable hotels and Inns